Open Banking Delay Update: Open Banking in Flux

 Shifting Timelines of the Open Banking Regime and CDR

-The first delay to the open banking regime was announced in January 2019 when Treasury released an updated timeline for the rollout of the Consumer Data Right (CDR) regime.
-The shift was largely due to the need to continue testing the robustness of the new infrastructure, which saw the July 2019 original launch date evolve into the commencement of a beta testing phase for only the major banks.
+The first shift of the timeline was announced in January 2019 when Treasury released an updated timeline for the rollout of the Consumer Data Right (CDR) regime.
+The Open Banking delay was largely due to the need to continue testing the robustness of the new infrastructure, which saw the July 2019 original launch date evolve into the commencement of a beta testing phase for only the major banks.

 The updated timeline had February 2020 set as the new targeted public launch date, where consumers would be able to instruct the major banks to share their credit card, debit card and deposit account data with accredited third parties.